wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-sql-server-business-intelligence.md

 		netstat /ao

 1. Use SQL Server Management Studio to create a static Analysis Services named instance port by updating 'Port' value in tabular AS instance general properties.
-For more information, see the “Use a fixed port for a default or named instance” in [Configure the Windows Firewall to Allow Analysis Services Access](https://msdn.microsoft.com/zh-cn/library/ms174937.aspx#bkmk_fixed).
+For more information, see the "Use a fixed port for a default or named instance" in [Configure the Windows Firewall to Allow Analysis Services Access](https://msdn.microsoft.com/zh-cn/library/ms174937.aspx#bkmk_fixed).

 1. Restart the tabular instance of the Analysis Services  service.